ZarehD/PSBackupUtil/README.md

 # PSBackupUtil

-Archives the files in the specified folder (excluding any subfolders, files, and/or file types you specify).
+Archives files and folders in a specified folder (excluding any subfolders, files, and/or file types you specify).

 Each time the function is executed, it determines whether a full or partial backup should be performed based on the date/time and type of the last backup.
 - Full backups are created initially if no full backup exists, then every N days.